leggedrobotics/ocs2/ocs2_doc/docs/getting-started.rst

 need to define both the sequence of the modes and the event times where these switches take place.

-For many robotic platforms such as quadrotor, ballbot, and cart-pole, the system has only a single mode (i.e., a single domain system).
-In these cases, the above formulation simplifies as
+For many robotic platforms such as quadrotor, ballbot, and cartpole, the system has only a single mode (i.e., they are single domain systems).
+In these cases, the above formulation simplifies as:

 .. math::